Coherent multi-spin exchange coupling in a quantum-dot spin chain: Abstract

 \section{Abstract}

 Heisenberg exchange coupling between neighboring electron spins in semiconductor quantum dots provides a powerful tool for quantum information processing and simulation.
 Although so far unrealized, extended Heisenberg spin chains can enable long-distance quantum information transfer and the generation of non-equilibrium quantum states.
 In this work, we implement simultaneous, coherent exchange coupling between all nearest-neighbor pairs of spins in a quadruple quantum dot.
-The main challenge in implementing simultaneous exchange is the nonlinear and nonlocal dependence of the exchange couplings on gate voltages.
+The main challenge in implementing simultaneous exchange couplings is the nonlinear and nonlocal dependence of the exchange couplings on gate voltages.
 Through a combination of electrostatic simulation and theoretical modeling, we show that this challenge arises primarily due to lateral shifts of the quantum dots during gate pulses.
 Building on this insight, we develop two models, which can be used to predict the confinement gate voltages for a desired set of exchange couplings.
-We achieve simultaneous and independent control of all three exchange couplings in a quadruple quantum dot.
+Although the model parameters depend on the number of exchange couplings desired (suggesting that effects in addition to lateral wavefunction shifts are important), the models are sufficient to enable simultaneous and independent control of all three exchange couplings in a quadruple quantum dot.
 We demonstrate two-, three-, and four-spin exchange oscillations, and our data agree with simulations.